-Excess Weight and Obesity TOP
+Excess Weight and Obesity

 Carrying excess weight, especially in the upper body and abdomen, increases your risk of type 2 diabetes.
 This is especially true for overweight young adults, people who have been overweight for a long time.
 But is it also true for middle-aged adults who gain weight.